evilgeniuslabs/evilgeniuslabs.github.io/_posts/2021-05-11-fibonacci64-micro.md

 - Diffuser: 3mm black LED acrylic 42mm circle.
 - Open Case Kit: diffuser, back plate with wall mounting hole, M2 black nylon standoffs, M2 black metal screws.
-- Fully Assembled: diffuser, open case, and assembled [QT Py by Adafruit](https://www.adafruit.com/product/4600) controller with [LiPo Power Pack by Oak Dev Tech](https://www.tindie.com/products/oakdevtech/lipo-power-pack).
+- Fully Assembled: diffuser, open case, and assembled [QT Py by Adafruit](https://www.adafruit.com/product/4600) controller.

 If the "Fully Assembled" option is not chosen, these parts are **not included**, but are required to assemble and use: